nichtaylor/Private-Equity-Fund-Analysis/README.md

 The analysis uses the portfolio snapshot as of **September 30, 2025** and examines:

 - Portfolio composition and commitment concentration
-- Fund performance and return dispersion
+- Fund performance, return dispersion and value creation concentration
 - Performance and realization across vintages
 - Manager performance, consistency and exposure